-- Annual discretionary performance-related bonus.
-All employees are eligible to receive such a bonus following the year under review. - Commission based on number of conversions granted to specific employee categories.
+- Annual discretionary performance-related bonus, which all employees are eligible to receive, following the year under review. - Commission-based on First Time Deposits ("FTDs") and/or spread share paid to specific employee categories.

-Qualitative and quantitative criteria are taken into account in the determination of variable remuneration.
+Qualitative and quantitative criteria are taken into account for the determination of variable remuneration.
 These criteria reflect the desired conduct of the employees to act in the best interest of the clients and in a manner that has regard to focusing on the long-term sustainable performance of the Company versus short term risk taking or malpractices.
 Variable remuneration also has the benefit that it can differentiate performance results and promote practices by means of suitable incentive systems, which in turn affect the corporate culture.

-The maximum variable remuneration payable to employees is limited to 100% of their fixed remuneration, as per the respective policy of Playtech PLC ("Playtech").
-Up to 100% of the total variable and performance related remuneration may be subject to malus and clawback arrangements.
+The maximum variable remuneration payable to employees is limited to 100% of their fixed remuneration.
+Up to 100% of the total variable remuneration is subject to clawback arrangements.
+Whenever any of the following cases are met, the clawback clause is triggered and a waiver can only be granted following a decision by the REMCO: